Consensys/orchestrate-quick-start/README.md

   - [Deploy a Smart Contract](#deploy-a-smart-contract)
   - [Send a transaction](#send-a-transaction)

-During this quick-start you will manipulate
+During this quick-start you will manipulate:

 - Orchestrate Command Line Interface
 - Orchestrate REST API